oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Small claims court offers simplified procedures, making the legal process less tedious.
 Hence, an individual in a small claims case can proceed by self-representation as these proceedings tend to be less formal than other kinds of court proceedings.
 In Oklahoma, all parties are entitled to be represented by an attorney in every case, according to Title 12 of the Oklahoma Statutes.

 When the claim is against a corporation or government entity, it is advisable to hire an attorney.
-A lawyer has extensive resources to investigate and prove claims and possesses a great wealth of experience in handling similar cases.
+A lawyer has extensive resources to investigate and prove claims and possesses a wealth of experience handling similar cases.
 This increases the suitor’s possibility of winning the case.
 The petitioner can also claim attorneys’ fees as a part of the settlement.

 How do Class Action Lawsuits Work in Oklahoma?